wuyangf7/OPERA/README.md

 * --opera-smr turn on the flag of runing OPERA analysis using the estimated SMR effect rather than estimated joint-SMR effect.
 * --thread-num specifies the number of OpenMP threads for parallel computing.

-## Extract the significant combinatorial pleiotropic associations from stage 2 analysis and estimated the FDR
+## Extract the significant associations and estimate FDR
 > opera --ppa-file cd_expo5_new_v2_stage2.ppa --summary-ppa --thresh-HEIDI 0.01 --thresh-PP 0.9 --out myopera

 OPERA shares the same data management function and flags with the SMR software, for a full list of option reference, please see [here](https://cnsgenomics.com/software/smr/#OptionsReference).